dtian09/AgentBasedSimulation/README.md

 Set the smoking behavior model for initiating regular smoking, making a quit attempt and quitting successfully.

-For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit success theory for quitting successfully and run the ABM in 'debug' mode (output logfile.txt containing detailed information about the simulation) or 'normal' mode (no logfile.txt), set the following parameters:
+For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit maintenance theory for quitting successfully and run the ABM in 'debug' mode (output logfile.txt containing detailed information about the simulation) or 'normal' mode (no logfile.txt), set the following parameters:

 - regular_smoking_behaviour: "STPM"
 - quitting_behaviour: "COMB"